MicrosoftDocs/minecraft-creator/creator/Documents/BehaviorPack.md

 > - That it's possible to change an entity's behavior in Minecraft: Bedrock Edition.
 > - How to link a Behavior Pack to a Resource Pack.

+## Sample Behavior Pack

+There is a [sample behavior pack](https://github.com/microsoft/minecraft-samples/tree/main/behavior_pack_sample) available at the Microsoft samples Github. it may be used to understand the structure of behavior packs and to check your work after the tutorial.

 ### Requirements

 It’s recommended that the following be completed before beginning this tutorial.